tofarr/servey/README.md

 `python -m servey --run=sls`

-* This will generate a *serverless.yml* file for you if one is not found. (override environment variable *MAIN_SERVERLESS_YML_FILE* to choose a different name)
+* This will generate a new *serverless.yml* file for you if it is missing. (override environment variable *MAIN_SERVERLESS_YML_FILE* to choose a different name)
-* Servey uses file includes to try and modify the main serverless yaml file as little as possible.
+* Servey uses file includes to attempt to make the modifications to the main serverless yaml minimal.
 * Actions get implemented as Lambdas - one per action.
-* GraphQL is implemented using Appsync
+* We implemented GraphQL using Appsync
-* REST is implemented using API Gateway
+* We implemented REST using API Gateway
-* Authorizers are implemented using KMS
+* We implemented Authorizers using KMS
 * The generated lambdas as designed to allow direct invocation where the event contains unmarshalled parameters, or access by Appsync or API Gateway.
 * Once you deploy your serverless project, you should be able to test from the Appsync, Api Gateway, and Lambda consoles